codefortulsa/website/CONTRIBUTING.md

 ### Designers
 Designers contributing to static site updates or stand-alone event pages should read the [Design Documentation] <!-- link forthcoming -->.
-Stand-alone pages should be initially pushed as a link to a figma; CSS adjustments and other design contributions can be pushed directly to the relevant /src directories on the /dev branch.
+Stand-alone pages should be initially pushed as a link to a figma; CSS adjustments and other design contributions can be pushed directly to the relevant /src directories on a /style/{descriptor} branch.
 Potential contributors should understand the [Tailwind CSS](https://tailwindcss.com/docs/installation) framework.
 #### Color Reference

 | Color             | Hex                                                                |